 - Choose your nearest data center.

-- If you have some content behind a login, follow steps in this article-https://blog.expertrec.com/crawling-behind-login-authenticated-pages/
+- If you have some content behind a login, follow the steps in this article-https://blog.expertrec.com/crawling-behind-login-authenticated-pages/

 - Wait for the crawler to finish crawling your website content.